Quadrified/Useful-Links/README.md

 # Useful-Resources :rocket:
 A place for all the useful links I discovered all along my programming journey.

-For all the learning resources, go to [this](https://github.com/Quadrified/Useful-Links/blob/master/Learning-Resources.md#learning-resources-books) file.
+For all the learning resources, head over to [this](https://github.com/Quadrified/Useful-Links/blob/master/Learning-Resources.md#learning-resources-books) page.

 For all the useful articles, go [here](https://github.com/Quadrified/Useful-Links/blob/master/Useful-Articles.md#useful-articles-books).